bbdavidson11/shoppd/README.md

 Simply upload an image containing the clothing you're looking for, describe the article of clothing you want from the image - and we'll do the rest.

+Future Updates will include the following:
+- Live Webscraping
+- Ability to explore more shopping site

 # How to Run
-Unfortunately, we currently don't have an active website due to the cost of web-scraping.
+Unfortunately, we currently don't have an active website at this moment.
 If you would like to run this app locally, just do the following:

 1. Clone the repo to your local machine